brian-swan/fmp_platform_4/README.md

 ## Authentication

 The API uses API key-based authentication.
-Include the key in the `Authorization` header:
+Include the key in the `Authorization` header with one of the following formats:
 ```
 Authorization: ApiKey YOUR_API_KEY
+Authorization: Bearer YOUR_API_KEY
 ```

 The default API key is `test-api-key` (configured in appsettings.json).